t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 # Introduction

-The Representational State Transfer (REST) architectural style {{REST}}
-is a set of guidelines and best practices for building distributed hypermedia systems.
+The Representational State Transfer (REST) architectural style {{REST}} is a set of guidelines and best practices for building distributed hypermedia systems.

-When REST principles are applied to a design of a system, the result is often called RESTful and in particular an API following these principles is called a RESTful API.
+When REST principles are applied to the design of a system, the result is often called RESTful and in particular an API following these principles is called a RESTful API.

 Different protocols can be used with RESTful systems, but at the time of writing the most common protocols are HTTP {{RFC7231}} and CoAP {{RFC7252}}.

 RESTful design facilitates many desirable features for a system, such as good scaling properties.
 RESTful APIs are also often simple and lightweight and hence easy to use also with various IoT applications.
 The goal of this document is to give basic guidance for designing RESTful systems and APIs for IoT applications and give pointers for more information.

+Design of a good RESTful IoT system has naturally many commonalities with other Web systems.
+Compared to other systems, the key characteristics of many IoT systems include:

+* data formats, interaction patterns, and other mechanisms that minimize, or preferably avoid, the need for human interaction

+* preference for compact data formats to facilitate efficient transfer over (often) constrained networks and processing in constrained nodes

 # Terminology {#sec-terms}

 This section explains some of the common terminology that is used in the context of RESTful design for IoT systems.
+For terminology of constrained nodes and networks, see {{RFC7228}}.

 Application State: The set of pending requests, history of requests, bookmarks (URIs stored for later retrieval), and application-specific state that the client keeps between requests.